Optimal Algorithms for Right-Sizing Data Centers- Extended Version

-To show that the algorithm described in the previous section is 2-competitive, we have to prove that the expected cost of our algorithm is at most twice the cost of an optimal offline solution.
-Let $C_Q(Y)$ denote the total cost of the schedule $Y$ for the problem instance $Q$, so we want to prove that
+To show that the algorithm described above is 2-competitive against an oblivious adversary, we have to prove that the expected cost of our algorithm is at most twice the cost of an optimal offline solution.
+Let $C^Q(Y)$ denote the total cost of the schedule $Y$ for the problem instance $Q$, so we want to prove that

 Let $\bar{X}^\ast$ be an optimal offline solution for $\bar{P}$.
-By Lemma~\ref{lemma:poly:correct:rounding}, we know that this solution can be easily rounded to an integral solution $X^\ast$ without increasing the cost, i.e.
+By Lemma~\ref{lemma:poly:correct:rounding}, we know that this solution can be easily rounded to an integral solution $X^\ast$ without increasing the cost, i.e.,